bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

     * Pathfinder > Unite.
     * No fill.
     * Set stroke to 2pt.

+## Finish.
+* Move subfolder with png files and layered tif to ~completed folder.
+* Move Illustrator file to actor or thing folder.

+## Create svg.
 * Fit artboard to artwork.
     * Shortcut is Shift-Command-F.

-## Finish.
+* TODO: Create the svg.
-* Move file to ~completed folder.
+* Place svg in scene folder.
+* Replace link to image with link to svg in scene file.